Honors & Awards

 Thomas shined in his career debut, registering the first of three games where he would record three tackles.
 He added three more tackles at Oregon the next week, including the first two solo stops of his career.
 Thomas tallied two tackles in his Big Ten debut against Rutgers and had two solo stops and three total tackles in the Husker win at Illinois.
 His final multi-tackle effort came against No. 9 Ohio State, as he had two tackles against the Buckeyes.
 Thomas’ final tackle of the season came at Purdue in the final game of October.

 Before Nebraska (Mustang HS)

-Oklahoma native Deontre Thomas is part of an impressive group of defensive line prospects in the Huskers’ 2017 recruiting class.
+Thomas was part of an impressive group of defensive line prospects in the Huskers’ 2017 recruiting class.

 During his senior season Thomas helped Mustang High School to an 8-4 record and a trip to the Class 6A state semifinals.
 Thomas racked up 79 tackles and eight quarterback sacks for Coach Jeremy Dombek’s team.

 Thomas’ play for the Broncos was recognized as he earned first-team all-state honors from the Daily Oklahoman and USA Today.

 Mustang High also reached the state playoffs and posted an 8-4 record in 2015 in Thomas’ junior season.
 Thomas also played varsity ball as a sophomore, helping Mustang to an 8-4 mark and a trip to the state semifinals.